 Sixth season at UAlbany, Tenth season in coaching | UAlbany '07

-Jon Iati was named assistant men's basketball coach on Thursday, Sept.
-6, 2012.
-He has since helped UAlbany to five consecutive national postseason appearances, including three consecutive America East Championships from 2013-15.
+Jon Iati, with the team since 2012, was promoted to associate head coach for the 2017-18 season.
+He has since helped UAlbany to six consecutive national postseason appearances, including three consecutive America East Championships from 2013-15.

 Prior to his appointment at UAlbany, Iati spent four years on staff with the Quinnipiac Bobcats out of the MAAC.

 In the 2016-17, two UAlbany guards earned America East All-Conference honors, with David Nichols on the First Team and Joe Cremo on the Second Team, and a third, Devonte Campbell, on the league's all-defensive team.
 Nichols and Cremo each finished top-10 in the America East in scoring.

 Iati recruited freshmen Joe Cremo to America East Rookie of the Year and Sixth Man of the Year honors in 2015-16.
 He also coached and recruited arguably one of the most successful backcourts for the Great Danes, as Ray Sanders and Evan Singletary both earned nods on the America East All-Conference First Team.